LeonStansfield/tawnyAV/README.md

  - Detected beats are automatically aligned with visual effects for a responsive audiovisual experience.
  - Modular scene management allows for easy addition of new visualizations.
  - GLSL fragment shaders to generate real-time visuals with smooth performance using the GPU.
+ - CPU based simulations are also supported, such as cellular automata.
+ - Resources are dynamically loaded at runtime, allowing for easy modification of visuals.
- - Users can modify shaders, color palettes, and background images to create their own visuals.
+ - Users can modify shaders, color palettes, cellular automata, and background images to create their own visuals.
  - All visual assets (images, colors, and shaders) are interchangeable and can be modified by the user
  - Users with GLSL knowledge can implement their own shader effects to expand on the visuals.